exercism/fsharp/exercises/practice/yacht/.approaches/active-patterns/content.md

 1. The dice contain two numbers, and the first number occurs twice and the second number thrice times: `[(_, 2); (_, 3)]`
 2. The dice contain two numbers, and the first number occurs thrice and the second number twice times: `[(_, 3); (_, 2)]`

+As a full house is the sum of its dice, we don't have to return any value from our active pattern so we'll just return [`unit`][unit] (which is F#'s way of representing the absence of a value).

 ```fsharp
 let private (|FullHouseThrow|_|) (dice: Die list): unit option =
     match List.countBy id dice with